alaurenson/Shantou-2018/README.md

 From raw sequence data to an assembled dataset, Trimming, QC, Assembly.

 #### 3. [Annotation: HMMs, ORFs, & Quantification](https://github.com/chazgoo/Shantou-2018/tree/master/Annotation)
 How do we identify open reading frames?
-How do quantify expresison?
+How do we quantify expresison?

 #### 4. [Identification: BLAST!](https://github.com/chazgoo/Shantou-2018/tree/master/Identification)
 What genes are being transcribed?
 Why S. Altschull is the most cited biologist ever.
 Preparing a BLAST database and running the software.